Debug-The-Code/Calci/README.md

 # Calci
-A simple calculator app made in java.
+A simple calculator app for calculations made in java.